top of page

 A Typical Day of a CA-1 Resident

-A typical day at the VA
+A typical day at the VAMC (Robley Rex Medical Center)

 Hello

-Medical School: University of Louisville School of Medicine
+Medical School: Alabama College of Osteopathic Medicine

 A Typical Day of a CA-2 Resident